 I further explained that most of these rules and protocols you get with experience.
 I then went on to give some sample questions you can ask yourself (or your IT department or your SharePoint vendor) to see how “friendly” your application is.
 I also committed to giving more examples/screenshots – hence this follow-up post!

-Does BrightWork act and look like SharePoint itself, so that your users find it easy to use?
+Does BrightWork act and look like SharePoint On-Premises so that your users find it easy to use?

 Users should look at a project homepage in BrightWork home and not know that it is “Enhanced SharePoint”.
 This makes deployment faster and easier.
 Brightwork enhances the SharePoint interface that you are already familiar with.

 Does BrightWork use standards lists and libraries to store information?

 All standard list functionalitywork, along with extra configuration options.
 These are available from the same place and in the same manner/style/interface as SharePoint.

 Does BrightWork use the standard quick launch on a site to assist navigation?

 Does BrightWork use normal SharePoint security?